manolenso/homeassistant/docs/configuration.md

 - security
 - climate
 - thermostat

+Views that need to be either edited by yourself or downloaded as an addon in future releases:
+- downloads
+- energy consumption
+- computers
+- scenes
+- calendar
+- certificates
+- floorplan

 To get popups everywhere you will need to setup the legacy_popup.yaml just replace any of my example entities into your own.
 ONLY put entities in here that do not have the possibility to do a service-call.
 Entities like `person.your_name` for instance.
 This is NOT a requirement for the setup to work, the only reason this is used is so that some popups (which uses the original design popup/more-info windows) will have the same style as the rest of HKI, these entities are usually not that numerous within HKI so don't put ALL your entities in here.
 Entities like lights, sensors, binary_sensors, switches, climate and camera's will all be handled automatically within HKI!